hpc/pavilion2/README.md

     (for example - "setenv PVINSTALL /users/me/pavilion")
     add to your search path this directory plus "/PAV" (for example - "setenv PATH ${PVINSTALL}/PAV:${PATH}")
-    run the tool - "pth -h"
+    run the tool - "pav -h"
 ```
 Version
 ====